The Marty Gear Memorial Masquerade Rules and Guidelines

 An individual who has won three or more major prizes* above the Novice level at previous cons with 20 or more costume entries.

 An individual who has won Master Status at the Worldcon and/or Costume Con level.
 Master is a division reserved for Worldclass Winners, and only if two or more Worldclass Masters are entered in a Balticon Masquerade will a Masters Division be used.
 A Worldclass Master has either won three times at Worldcons and/or Costume Cons, or has won a major prize* in the Master Division at these conventions.

 Within the Divisions, costumes will be further judged as to whether they are Original or Re-Creation costumes.
 Original costumes are what the name implies, original in design with the maker while Re-Creation costumes are defined as follows:

-A NOVICE may compete in the Novice, Journeyman, or Craftsman Divisions at his/her option; a JOURNEYMAN may compete in the Journeyman or Craftsman Divisions at his/her option; a Craftsman must compete as a Craftsman.
-A Master must compete in the Masters Division if other Masters are entered, otherwise he must compete in the Craftsman Division.
+A NOVICE may compete in the Novice, Journeyman, or Craftsman Divisions at their discretion; a JOURNEYMAN may compete in the Journeyman or Craftsman Divisions at their discretion; a Craftsman must compete as a Craftsman.
+A Master must compete in the Master Division if other Masters are entered, otherwise, they must compete in the Craftsman Division.